abstract background image

 What Are Market Cycles?

 A market cycle is the natural rise and fall of market prices over time.
 While the exact length and triggers can vary, most cycles follow a pattern of growth, peak, decline, and recovery.
-These movements are driven by investor sentiment, economic data, interest rates, inflation, and global events.
+These movements are shaped by investor sentiment, economic data, interest rates, inflation, and global events.
+Investron’s AI assistant can help you identify which phase the market may be entering by surfacing the latest trends and expert insights.

 The Four Common Phases